 Yes!
 You can use a 1:1 GF all-purpose baking flour like Bob's Red Mill.
 However, using a flour alternative like almond flour or coconut flour will not work in this recipe.

 Definitely!
 The longer the strawberries sit, the more they will release their juices and become a bit softer.
-I prefer my strawberries to only sit for about 1 hour, but you can definitely make them 24 hours ahead of the time and store in the fridge until you are ready to use.
+I prefer my strawberries to only sit for about 1 hour, but you can definitely make them 24 hours ahead of the time and store them in the fridge until you are ready to use them.

 - Preheat the oven to 400F, line a baking sheet with parchment paper, and chop the strawberries.

-- Add the chopped strawberries, 2 Tbsp of sugar, lemon juice, and vanilla bean paste to a mixing bowl and mix together until evenly coated.
+- Add the chopped strawberries, 2 tablespoon of sugar, lemon juice, and vanilla bean paste to a mixing bowl and mix together until evenly coated.
 Then, set aside the bowl for later.

 - Next, make the vegan shortcakes.
 Add the flour, sugar, baking powder, and salt to a separate bowl and sift together.
 Then add in the cubed vegan butter and use a pastry cutter or fork to 'cut" the cutter into the dough until you have a crumbly dough.